mmajewsk/Tonic/README.md

 This repository contains main software and documentation for the Tonic project.
 This project aims to create an open-sourced autonomous driving system, along with it's hardware prototype implementation.
 Some essential parts of the projects are contained in other related repos.
 See [the list of related repos](#related-repos)
 The core idea for how this should work is as follows:

-1. After setting up the robot/car, drive it manually to create a [](3D mapping of the environment) (this part is called __data taking__).
+1. After setting up the robot/car, drive it manually, and dump the video and steering feed (this part is called _data taking_).
+2. Create a 3D mapping of the environment with [TonicOrange].
-2. Define paths, on which the machine will drive.
+3. Define checkpoints, through which the machine will drive.
-3. Program the car to drive on the defined paths.
+4. Program the car to drive on the defined paths.

 All of that to be possible for as cheap as possible, with raspberry PI and only single camera.